nickmain/SQLight/README.md

 A minimal Swift wrapper for SQLite.

+Still under active development - not yet ready for production use.

 SQLight is not intended to hide the underlying SQLite API, just make it easier to use from Swift.